 Not far from Orchard Road, the iconic Singapore Botanic Garden first opened more than 160 years ago in 1859 and is the country’s first UNESCO Heritage Site (since 2016).
 This enormous tropical garden is home to over 10,000 species of plants, and it is one of the premier orchid research and breeding centres in the world.
 The highlights of the Botanic Garden are the National Orchid Garden, which boasts the world’s largest orchid display, with over 60,000 plants and orchid plants; the Swan Lake with its numerous species of aquatic plants and fishes; and the Heritage Museum, a beautiful colonial building where you can learn about the Botanic Garden’s history.

-Sentosa is also famous for its luxury resorts, beaches and to be the most southern point of Asia.
+Sentosa is also famous for its luxury resorts, beaches, and the southernmost point of Asia.
 The three beaches where you can have some days of relaxation are Tanjong Beach, Palawan Beach and Siloso Beach (our favourite beach with many cute restaurants right on the beach).

 - Singapore Unlimited Attractions Pass

 Have you visited Singapore?
-Did you like it and you want to share your experience or to suggest more tips?
+Did you like it, and you want to share your experience or suggest more tips?
 Leave us a comment below!